TurtleCamera/Counter-Discord-Bot/README.md

 # Counter Discord Bot

-A Discord bot that allows users to tracks counters for various phrases (such as 👍, RIP, etc.) and automate using these phrases and counters in channels.
+A Discord bot that allows users to track counters for various phrases (such as 👍, RIP, etc.) and automate using these phrases and counters in channels.

 ---